k-o-d-e-n/charlottie-page/README.md

 ## Versions History

+**1.4**

+Features:
+- image layer is now editable;
+- text layer is now editable;
+- keyframe interpolation is now editable;

 **1.3**

 Features:
-- matte is now editable
+- matte is now editable;
-- layer's parent is now editable
+- layer's parent is now editable;
-- dash pattern is now editable
+- dash pattern is now editable;

 **1.2**

 Features:
-- star can be converted to polygon and back
+- star can be converted to polygon and back;
-- masks are now editable
+- masks are now editable;
-- solid layer is now editable
+- solid layer is now editable;

 **1.1**